 2. Don't pay to eat.
 All the cruise lines now have restaurants on board where you have to pay for your meal.
-They are a little fancier, you have to make a reservation and perhaps the food is a little better.
+They are a little fancier, you have to make a reservation, and perhaps the food is a little better.
 Don't do it.
 With all the free food choices on board any cruise ship, you are going to find something you like, I guarantee.

-3. Don't pay for shore excursions.

-One of the most expensive things on the ship will be the shore excursions and you don't have to do them.
-If you must pay for tours, snorkeling trips, etc. just book them on your own.
+- 3. Don't pay for shore excursions.
+One of the most expensive things on the ship will be the cruise line's shore excursions that you don't have to do.
+If you must pay for tours, snorkeling trips, etc., book them on your own.
 They will be much cheaper.
 Just make sure you plan carefully and get back to the ship in plenty of time because they sure won't wait for you.
-Another option is just to enjoy the location by leisurely walking around, which is completely free.

-4. Don't pay for drinks.

-My husband and I can easily go a week without any liquor but, if you can't, you are going to pay a lot for those drinks.
-You can buy bottles of liquor onboard and in many of the ports, but they will take them from you, pack them away and give them back to you when you disembark.
-So, forget about making your own drinks.
-It might be possible to bring your own liquor onboard in your suitcase but they will scan your suitcase and confiscate any liquor.
-So not really a good idea.
+Another option is just to enjoy the location by leisurely walking around, which is completely free. - 4.
+Don't pay for drinks.
+My husband and I can easily go a week without any liquor, but if you can't, you are going to pay a lot for those drinks.
+You can buy bottles of liquor onboard and in many of the ports, but they will take them from you, pack them away, and give them back to you when you disembark.
+So forget about making your own drinks.
+It might be possible to bring your own liquor onboard in your suitcase, but they will scan your suitcase and confiscate any liquor.
+So that's not really a good idea.

+Having a veranda is a nice plus.

-5. Don't pay for wine.
+- 5. Don't pay for wine.
 Most cruise lines will allow you to bring wine or champagne onboard and only charge a "corking fee" when you drink it with meals.
-That fee is much less than you would pay for a bottle of wine on the ship - and your wine will probably be much better than what they have to offer onboard.

-6. Don't pay for non-alcoholic drinks.

-We usually just switch over to iced tea while onboard since it's free and cruise lines charge for soft drinks but if you can't do without them for a week, most cruise lines have special deals where you pay a set amount and can drink as many soft drinks as you can consume in a week.
-It's a whole lot cheaper than paying per drink.

-7. Don't pay for spa experiences.

-You can pretty much charge a captive audience whatever you want and a cruise ship is no exception.
-Massages, facials, mani/pedis, wraps - all are exorbitantly overpriced on a cruise ship.
-However, they often offer great specials when the ship is in port or later in the week so be alert and you can get a great deal.
-The offers will be in the cruise newsletter or in the form of handouts so just watch for those.
-You can also find very inexpensive spa experiences in many of the ports; just do a little research and book those before you leave on your trip.

-8. Don't shop on board.
+That fee is much less than you would pay for a bottle of wine on the ship and your wine will probably be much better than what they have to offer onboard. - 6.
+Don't pay for non-alcoholic drinks.
+We usually just switch over to iced tea while onboard since it's free and cruise lines charge for soft drinks.
+But if you can't do without sodas for a week, most cruise lines have special deals where you pay a set amount and you can drink as many soft drinks as you can consume in a week.
+It's a whole lot cheaper than paying per drink. - 7.
+Don't pay for spa experiences.
+You can charge a captive audience whatever you want and a cruise ship is no exception.
+Massages, facials, mani/pedis, wraps all are exorbitantly overpriced on a cruise ship.
+However, they often offer great specials when the ship is in port or later in the week, so be alert and you can get a great deal.
+The offers will be in the cruise newsletter or in the form of handouts, so watch for those. - 8.
+Don't shop on board.
 Again with the captive audience idea.
 If you just have to buy a candy bar or need some aspirin, be prepared to pay a lot more than you would on land.
 And this is not the place to buy gifts to take home.
-However, if you wait until later in the week, the shops will have sales and that's when you want to buy.
-Many of the cruise lines also have special sales such as everything for \$10 and I have bought some great pashminas, jewelry, etc. at these sales.
+If you wait until later in the week, however, the shops will have sales and that's when you want to buy.
+Many of the cruise lines also have special sales, such as everything for \$10.
+I've bought some great pashminas, jewelry, etc., during these sales.

-9. Don't include airfare in your cruise fare.
+Shops onboard cruise ships -- avoid them!